TombRaiderModding/Templates/README.md

 # Templates

-010 Editor templates for Tomb Raider Legend and Anniversary.
+010 Editor templates for Tomb Raider Legend, Anniversary and Underworld.